Cortisol Levels: How Much Of This Stress Hormone Is Healthy?

 Too little cortisol can also be a problem

-Abnormally low cortisol levels can lead to some characteristic health difficulties.
+Abnormally low cortisol levels can also lead to some characteristic health difficulties.
 This condition is known as adrenal insufficiency, and signs can include:

 • Low blood sugar